Admitted Student Information

 We encourage you to plan early and consider a variety of options as you prepare for your arrival in the fall.

-Parking permits are sold online starting in May.
-There is no deadline to purchase a permit; however, permits must be purchased by mid-July if you want them added to your fall semester bill.
+Parking permits for incoming students are sold online starting in July.
+There is no deadline to purchase a permit; however, permits must be purchased by the end of July if you want them added to your fall semester bill.
 After this point, permits must be paid for at the time of purchase.

 For information about parking permits or to purchase a permit contact: